dcole505/my-portfolio/README.md

 * _Right click on the .HTML file and open it in your web browser to view_
 * _or_
 * _Open the file in the IDE of your choice to make changes to the file._
+* _You can visit the website typing or pasting "https://dcole505.github.io/my-portfolio/" in the address bar of your browser._

 ## Known Bugs